debops/debops/docs/ansible/roles/debops.postgresql_server/getting-started.rst

          method: 'md5'

-The ``debops.postgresql_server`` role is designed to use the PKI infrastructure managed by debops.pki_ role.
+The ``debops.postgresql_server`` role is designed to use the PKI infrastructure managed by :ref:`debops.pki` role.
 See its documentation for more details.

 Example inventory
 -----------------